moving magnet vs moving coil cartridges

 Tonearm technology might seem static, but innovations are still happening:

-1. 3D printing: Some manufacturers are using 3D printing to create complex, lightweight tonearm designs.
+1. 3D printing: Some users are utilizing 3D printing to create complex, lightweight tonearm designs.

 2. New materials: Carbon fiber and other high-tech materials are being used to reduce mass and increase rigidity.